PS1 BIOS

 Now the main step is to connect the BIOS file with your emulator.
 Each emulator has a slightly different setup process.

-How to Install PS1 BIOS on ePSXe on PC
+How to Setup BIOS on ePSXe PC Emulator

 How to Setup PS1 BIOS on PC with epsxe emulator